JBris/linux-package-search/README.md

 `ES_JAVA_OPTS` can be used to allocate the amount of memory available to the JVM.
 The default value is `"ES_JAVA_OPTS=-Xmx1024m -Xms1024m"`.
 You may increase or decrease these values to fit your own requirements.

 The Elasticsearch container is initially configured to use a single node cluster for local development.
-Comment out the `DISCOVERY_TYPE` from the docker-compose file (or override the Elasticsearch configuration using another docker-compose file) to enable multi-node clustering.
-Change `ELASTICSEARCH_CLUSTER_INITIAL_MASTER_NODES` to specify which nodes should be available in a cluster.
+Comment out `DISCOVERY_TYPE` from the docker-compose file (or override the Elasticsearch configuration using another docker-compose file) to enable multi-node clustering.
+Change `ELASTICSEARCH_CLUSTER_INITIAL_MASTER_NODES` to specify which nodes should be included in the cluster.

-Search results are cached by Redis, initially using the query string as a key.
+Search results are cached by Redis using the query string as a key.